Ready to start your journey?

 Associate’s Degree

 Many school districts require assistant teachers to hold an associate’s degree or be working toward one.
-If they don’t, they may require teacher’s assistants to have 48 semester hours of coursework.
+If they don’t, they may require teaching assistants to have 48 semester hours of coursework and a high school diploma.
 In many cases, it makes sense to work toward a degree if you’re completing the educational requirements anyway.

 An associate’s degree in the following areas can provide you with the knowledge and experience that will help you succeed in your job: